bhojpur/gorpa/README.md

 ```

 ### Docker packages
-Docker packages have a default "retagging" behaviour: even when a Docker package is built already, i.e. it's GoRPA version didn't change,
+Docker packages have a default "retagging" behaviour: even when a Docker package is built already, i.e. it's GoRPA build version didn't change,
 then the Bhojpur GoRPA will ensure that an image exists with the names specified in the package config.
 For example, if a Docker package has `gorpa/some-package:${version}` specified,
 and `${version}` changes, but otherwise the package has been built before, then Bhojpur GoRPA will "re-tag" the previously built image to be available under `gorpa/some-package:${version}`.
 This behaviour can be disabled using `--dont-retag`.